OfficeDev/office-js-docs-pr/docs/develop/common-coding-issues.md

 ## Excel-specific issues

-### Excel data transfer limits

-If you're building an Excel add-in, be aware of the following size limitations when interacting with the workbook:

-- Excel on the web has a payload size limit for requests and responses of 5MB. `RichAPI.Error` will be thrown if that limit is exceeded.
-- A range is limited to five million cells for get operations.

-If you expect user input to exceed these limits, be sure to check the data before calling `context.sync()`.
-Split the operation into smaller pieces as needed.
-Be sure to call `context.sync()` for each sub-operation to avoid those operations getting batched together again.

-These limitations are typically exceeded by large ranges.
-Your add-in might be able to use [RangeAreas](/javascript/api/excel/excel.rangeareas) to strategically update cells within a larger range.
-See [Work with multiple ranges simultaneously in Excel add-ins](../excel/excel-add-ins-multiple-ranges.md) for more information.

 ### API limitations when the active workbook switches

 Add-ins for Excel are intended to operate on a single workbook at a time.
 Errors can arise when a workbook that is separate from the one running the add-in gains focus.
 This only happens when particular methods are in the process of being called when the focus changes.